 Runs January - March each year

 Author: Andrew Jones.
-Contributions from Tony Culyer, Antonella Morga, Rowena Jacobs, Laura Bojke, Helen Weatherly, Katja Grasic, James Lomas and Martin Forster.
+Contributions from Tony Culyer, Antonella Morga, Rowena Jacobs, Laura Bojke, Helen Weatherly, Katja Grasic, James Lomas, Martin Forster and Francesco Longo.

 The module introduces the concepts, models and methods that are used by health economists to analyse health care systems.
 Topics covered include the demand and supply of health care, provider reimbursement and equity in health care provision.